 - Another one of my favorite activities is to watch films, in Spanish of course.
 Pick out some Spanish movies on Netflix and enrich your vocabulary while also improving your listening comprehension skills – and having fun!

 - Similarly, you can watch TV series in Spanish or listen to the radio, and get your ear used to the sounds of Spanish.

-We grouped all of these fun activities and more into a guide to help you learn Spanish fast.
-We also came up with a list of the best resources for learning and practicing Spanish.
+We grouped all of these fun activities and more into a guide to the best resources for learning and practicing Spanish.
 Check them out for more ideas and inspiration!